Keyboard shortcuts

 Reading

-Testing Overview in Software Engineering at Google
+Testing Overview by Software Engineering at Google

 Adam discusses the philosophy behind writing software tests.
 He explains that well-written tests are crucial to allow software to change.
 For tests to scale, they must be automated.
 Features that other components or teams rely on should have tests to ensure they work correctly.
 Testing is as much a cultural problem as it is a technical one, and changing the culture in an organization takes time.